-- I. In order to differentiate student learners from professional staff, North Central College Athletic Training Student name tags must be worn while completing clinical experiences.
-If off-campus rotation sites have a policy regarding a student name tag, that policy will take priority over this policy.
-The student may use discretion when layering at cold weather events if the name tag cannot be visible.
-It should always be clear to the patient that the ATS is a student. - II.
-Additionally, students are encouraged to wear the identifying name tag at professional meetings, including IATA, GLATA, and NATA meetings. - III.
-Athletic training students will be provided with a name tag upon admission to the program.
-Name tags should be left in the athletic training facility where clinical experiences are occurring when not in use.
-If name tags are lost, the student will be responsible for the replacement cost of the name tag.
+In order to differentiate student learners from professional staff, North Central College Athletic Training Student nametags must be worn while completing clinical experiences.
+If off-campus rotation sites have a policy regarding a student nametag, that policy will take priority over this policy.
+The student may use discretion when layering at cold weather events if the nametag cannot be visible.
+It should always be clear to the patient that the ATS is a student and not a certified professional.
+Additionally, students are encouraged to wear the identifying nametag at professional meetings, including IATA, GLATA, and NATA meetings.

+Athletic training students will be provided with a nametag upon admission to the program.
+Nametags should be left in the athletic training facility where clinical experiences are occurring when not in use.
+If nametags are lost, the student will be responsible for the replacement cost of the nametag.